Amol: Road

-Haraz Road (Road 77) is the most important road from Tehran to northern Iran (province of Mazandaran) besidesKaraj-Chaloos.
+Haraz Road (Road 77) is the most important road from Tehran to northern Iran (province of Mazandaran) besides Karaj-Chaloos.
 This road passes from the valley of Haraz river and therefore is also known as Haraz Road between Amol and Rudehen.
 Haraz road is the nearest road to Mount Damavand, the highest peak in Iran and Middle East.
 Lar National Park is accessible via this road.
 The road is the shortest route from Tehran to the north (180 km).
 In recent years, some parts of the road have been widened and safety has been improved.
 The ancient road is part of the Haraz road near Vana where ancient relics of the Old Road to Amol are visible.
 The road was replaced by the Veresk Road.
 Amol is the city with the largest boulevards and highways of Mazandaran.
-Haraz International Road Road One of Iran's most important roads is Amol, which connects other cities to northern Iran.
+Haraz International Road is one of Iran's most important roads to Amol, which connects other cities to northern Iran.
 Roads such as Amol-Babol, Amol-Mahmoudabad (Coastal Road), Amol-Fereydunkenar and Amol-Noor can also be reached.
-Cited.